Token Analytics

 dtk gain --command build --export csv > build-savings.csv

-The filter is exact-match on the command slug recorded at run time (build, test, restore, clean).
+The filter is exact-match on the command slug recorded at run time (build, test, restore, clean, format, list package).

 JSON Output